Asymptotics for eigenvalues of one-dimensional Dirac operators in the weak coupling limit: Introduction

+\end{enumerate} \end{theorem} The $\eps^2$ term in the asymptotics was found in \cite{CueninSiegl2018}, with an error term $\smallO (\epsilon^2)$, assuming $V \in L^1 \cap L^2$.
+To bound the error terms after extracting the first two orders in the expansion by $\bigO(\eps^4)$, we need the second moment of $V$, i.e., $(1+|x|^{2})V(x) \in L^1$.
+Analogously, if we only require the first moment to be finite, we can obtain an error term of the form $\smallO(\eps^3)$, see Remark~\ref{rmk:without-2nd-moment} at the end of the paper.
+Finally, the hypothesis $V \in L^2$ from \cite{CueninSiegl2018} leads to some technical simplifications but is not necessary for the core of the argument, as the authors of that paper point out as well.

-\begin{remark} The $\eps^2$ term in the asymptotics was found in \cite{CueninSiegl2018} and coincides (for real-valued potentials) with the corresponding term for Schr\"odinger operators.
-The second term in the asymptotics captures a relativistic correction.
-In the definition of $F^{(\pm)}$ in \eqref{eq:definition U, F}, the first term has no analogue for the Schr\"odinger case.
-However, this term vanishes if $V_{12} = V_{21} = 0$. \end{remark}
+\begin{remark} For real-valued potentials, the $\eps^2$-term in Theorem~\ref{thm:second_order} coincides with the corresponding term for Schr\"odinger operators, see Theorem~\ref{Sch_short_range_asymptotics}.
+By going one term further in the asymptotic expansion it possibly captures \emph{relativistic corrections}.
+Indeed, in the definition of $F^{(\pm)}$ in \eqref{eq:definition U, F}, the first term has no analogue in the Schr\"odinger case, whereas the second term is analogous to the next-to-leading order term appearing in~\eqref{eq:short-range-two-term_asymptotics}.
+However, this first relativistic term vanishes for diagonal potentials, i.e., when $V_{12} = V_{21} = 0$. \end{remark}

 \begin{remark} If $V$ decays exponentially, the resolvent can be continued analytically to a strip around the branch cut.
 For this case, the proof of Theorem~\ref{thm:second_order} also shows that, if $\Re(U_{11})< 0$ (resp. $\Re(U_{22})>0$), near the threshold $\pm m$ there exists a resonance $z_+$ (resp. $z_-$), i.e., a pole on the unphysical sheet for the resolvent.
 It satisfies